6th Duke of Connaught's Royal Canadian Hussars

-The 6th Duke of Connaught's Royal Canadian Hussars was a light cavalry regiment of the Non-Permanent Active Militia of the Canadian Militia (now the Canadian Army).
-First formed in 1855 as an independent cavalry troop, in 1879 it became a full regiment and was the oldest cavalry regiment in Montreal.
-In 1958, the regiment was amalgamated with the 17th Duke of York's Royal Canadian Hussars to form The Royal Canadian Hussars (Montreal).
+The 6th Duke of Connaught's Royal Canadian Hussars was a cavalry and later armoured regiment of the Non-Permanent Active Militia of the Canadian Militia and later the Canadian Army.
+Based in Montreal, the regiment traced its origins to independent cavalry troops formed in 1855 and was among the oldest cavalry formations in Quebec.

+Originally organized as a cavalry regiment during the era of horse-mounted militia units, the regiment later transitioned into mechanized and armoured roles during the 20th century.
+In 1958, it amalgamated with the 17th Duke of York's Royal Canadian Hussars to form The Royal Canadian Hussars (Montreal).